jupiterjs/javascriptmvc-site/public/tutorials/getstarted/documenting.md

 ## Next steps

-In the context of this trivial application, you've been exposed to major features of JavaScriptMVC:
+In the context of this trivial application, you've been exposed to major features of DoneJS:

  - code separation
  - testing